 Things to Know

-The following are tips to help renters, plus some things to be aware of if you are doing most of your searches online:
+The following are tips to help renters, plus some things to be aware of if you’re doing most of your searches online:

 Report any fraud attempts to the Canadian Anti-Fraud Center.

-If you are wondering how to buy a house as a foreigner in Canada, the good news is that the country does not have any restrictions for non-residents wishing to purchase property.
-Someone from another country can buy whatever and as many homes as they like.
+If you’re wondering whether you can buy a house in Canada as a foreigner, the good news is that there are no restrictions for non-residents wishing to buy property.
+You can purchase as many homes as you want.

 The following tables give a look at prices based on major cities and provinces.